 TEAM AND PARTNERS

 The project team is led by Dr. Lei Zhang (project lead) and Michael Pack (co-lead).
-Additional team members from Dr. Zhang’s research group at MTI include Dr. Sepehr Ghader (project manager), Dr. Chenfeng Xiong (big data and cloud lead), Aref Darzi (methodology), Ya Ji (AWS deployment), Connie Tang (research coordination), and graduate students: Yixuan Pan, Jun Zhao, Qianqian Sun, Weiyi Zhou, Minha Lee, Mofeng Yang, Songhua Hu, Aliakbar Kabiri, Guangchen Zhao, and Weiyu Luo.
+Additional team members from Dr. Zhang’s research group at MTI include Aref Darzi (project manager), Dr. Chenfeng Xiong (big data and cloud lead), Mofeng Yang (methodology), Ya Ji (environment and deployment), Connie Tang (research coordination), and graduate students: Yixuan Pan, Jun Zhao, Qianqian Sun, Weiyi Zhou, Minha Lee, Songhua Hu, Aliakbar Kabiri, Guangchen Zhao, and Weiyu Luo.
 CATT Lab team members include Nikola Ivanov (manager), Michael Van Daniker (platform lead), Patrick Redding (computing), Prashant Swarnapuri (database), Jenny Lees (graphic design), and Kyle Haas (platform developer).
 The team also includes researchers across multiple campuses at the University System of Maryland who study COVID-19-related social and health impact: Drs.
 Deb Niemeier, Alan Faden, Rosemary Kozar, Margaret Lauerman, and Kartik Kaushik; economic impact: Drs.
 John Haltiwanger, Katharine Abraham, and Erkut Ozbay; and geospatial behavior impact: Drs.
 Kathleen Stewart and Junchuan Fan.
 MTI and CATT Lab are both affiliated with the Department of Civil and Environmental Engineering, A. James Clark School of Engineering at the University of Maryland – College Park (UMD).

 We would like to thank and acknowledge our partners including: (1) mobile device location data providers*; (2) Amazon Web Service and its Senior Solutions Architect, Jianjun Xu, for providing cloud computing and AWS technical support; (3) More than 20 established experts in epidemiology, public health, economics, social distancing, and vulnerable populations who provided inputs to the development of related metrics for the Society and Economy Reopening Assessment (SERA) tool; (4) partial funding support from the U.S. Department of Transportation (USDOT)’s Bureau of Transportation Statistics and National Science Foundation’s RAPID Program; and (5) computational algorithms for mobility metrics developed and validated in a previous USDOT Federal Highway Administration’s Exploratory Advanced Research Program.